 Indian currency of INR 500 and INR 1000 denominations are not allowed to be brought into Nepal and will not be exchanged and will not be accepted for transactions of any kind.

 Banks and ATM

-Banks are open 9 am to 3 pm, Monday through Friday.
-Nepal Bank Ltd. on New Road (Ph: 4221185) is open 7 am to 7 pm all days of the week.
-The Kantipath branch (Ph: 4227375) is open 9 am to 3.30 pm Monday through Friday, 9 am to 1 pm on Saturday, and closed on Sunday.
+Banks are open from 9 am to 3 pm, Monday through Friday.
+Nepal Bank Ltd. on New Road (Ph: 4221185) is open from 7 am to 7 pm every day of the week.
+The Kantipath branch (Ph: 4227375) is open from 9 am to 3.30 pm Monday through Friday, from 9 am to 1 pm on Saturday, and closed on Sunday.
 Rashtriya Banijya Bank’s exchange counter at Bishal Bazaar (Ph: 4223776) is open from 9 am to 3 pm daily except for holidays.
 Nowadays there are many ATM services in the main city.
 Every fifty meters or less distance there is an ATM machine available in Thamel.
 Different banks have various rules for withdrawing cash limits at one time and each day.
 The Nabil Bank gives up to thirty-five thousand in every transition and a hundred thousand in a day.
 But this rule will be depending on your bank policy as well.